M-Commerce: Designing for Mobile Sites

 Review the site’s content

-Given that mobile visitors are typically on the go, you’ll want to confirm that all content is relevant.
-“Speed” applies to both loading time and the amount of mental effort it takes to understand something.
+Given that mobile visitors are typically on the go, you’ll want to confirm that all of the site’s content is relevant.
+In a web browsing context, “speed” applies to both loading time and the amount of mental effort it takes to understand something.

 Optimizing the site for all screen sizes and browsers is only part of the challenge.
-Designing the content of your client’s site to work with the shopper’s divided attention is another.
+Strategically designing the content of your client’s site to grab the shopper’s divided attention is another.

 Optimize navigation

-For m-commerce sites, use a clear, concise menu that's easily accessible, often through a collapsible “hamburger” icon.
+For m-commerce sites, use a clear, concise menu that's easily accessible, often with a collapsible “hamburger” icon.
 Prioritize essential links and categories, placing the most important options at the top to reduce scrolling.

 Implement a header or footer that offers quick access to the cart, search, and account functions.
 Additionally, incorporate breadcrumb trails to help users trace their steps and maintain context while browsing.
 On mobile, breadcrumbs appear when visitors click the category tags on a store landing page.
 Breadcrumb navigation doesn't appear when visitors click a product directly on a store page.